utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 ### Fix the CAMPUS IDs

-All three data fies have a CAMPUS column this `CAMPUS` column that is supposed to be text with the IDs starting with one or more zeros, like `001902001`.
+All three data files have a `CAMPUS` column that is supposed to be text with the IDs starting with one or more zeros, like `001902001`.
 There is no Workbench function to fix that (as of yet), but since Workbench uses Python's [pandas](https://pandas.pydata.org/) package, we can use some use Python code to fix this.

-- After importing the data, create a new Python block and replace the code with the following:
+- After importing the data, create a new **Python** step and replace the code with the following:

 ```python
 def process(table):